top of page

 The Writers Group meets regularly (weekly or bi-weekly) during a pre-determined period of time with 46 minute slots for that week's scheduled playwrights to use however they find most helpful.
 The goal is to work consistently on one project for the duration of the group.

-Current Cohort (Fall 2025)
+Current Cohort (Spring 2026)

 Rough Cuts